Canonical Submersions in Nearly K\"ahler Geometry: Nearly Kähler orbifolds from parallel - 3-(a,d) -Sasaki manifolds

 where we used $(\nabla J)J=-J(\nabla J)$ and \eqref{checkT}.

 In his classification of nearly Kähler manifolds, \cite{Nagy}, Nagy shows that such a manifold, if complete, is either homogeneous of type $3$ in his notation or the twistor space of a quaternionic Kähler manifold.
-We proof with canonical submersions a local version of that theorem similar to the local version in \cite{Alexandrov}.
+We prove with canonical submersions a local version similar to \cite[Corollary 7.7]{Alexandrov}.